To obtain the requirements to be a New Mexico Tech grad

 student and to download the required application forms, go to:

-The Department of Mathematics at New Mexico Tech offers a Ph.D. in Industrial & Applied Mathematics, and Master's degrees in several areas, including options in analysis, operations research & statistics, and industrial mathematics.
+The Department of Mathematics at New Mexico Tech offers a Ph.D. in Applied and Industrial Mathematics, and Master's degrees in several areas, including options in analysis, operations research & statistics, and industrial mathematics.
 Our graduate program designs each student's program around his or her interests.

 The MS degree program ofers three options.
 The MS degree in mathematics is a flexible program that allows students to specialize in many areas of pure and applied mathematics.
 The MS in mathematics with Operations Research and Statistics Option is for students who wish to specialize in operations research and statistics.
 The MS in mathematics with emphasis in Industrial Mathematics is for students who wish to specialize in industrial mathematics.